rschristopher/ischristtrue.com/src/modern-views/free-will.md

 https://classicalchristianity.com/2011/03/29/on-the-perseverance-of-the-saints/

 As such, it would be fair to
- see Arminianism as a Calvinist dressing around rationalistic synergism, which can lead to semi-pelegianism and deism.
+ view Arminianism as a Calvinist dressing around rationalistic synergism, which can lead to semi-pelegianism and deism.
 Yet the culprit, the cause, is the rigid